DeForestt/aflat/Docs.md

 - strings
     - Functions to deal with strings and convert between other types and strings
 - String
-    - provides the Standard String objec
+    - provides the Standard string object
+- ATest
+  - Provides the testing framework for Aflat